|

 of Yeh Pulu

-playground.
-Picture on the right - The relief carving in Yeh Pulu depicts
+The relief carving in Yeh Pulu depicts

 the daily life of island people its fully chiselled on rock wall